 What gold nuggets do successful women entrepreneurs and business leaders have for those wanting to grow their business and themselves?
-Our panel of diverse women business leaders at Trailblazers 2018 will share stories of their paths to success, lessons learned, strategies for survival, business and personal philosophies and how they “pay it forward.”
+Our panel of diverse women business leaders at Trailblazers share stories of their paths to success, lessons learned, strategies for survival, business and personal philosophies and how they “pay it forward.”

 A portion of the event’s proceeds benefitted our Entrepreneur Scholarship fund.

 Barbara Coury National Director of Foundation and Federated Giving, American Red Cross

 Coury is a recognized leader on a national level at the American Red Cross.
 She has not only helped raise millions of dollars—with the Indiana fundraising team receiving the organization’s top award in 2016 for its significant increase in fundraising revenue.